GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-splunk/docs/GCSToSplunk/README.md

 ### Executing Template

 The template requires the following parameters:

 * inputFileSpec: Pattern of where the CSV file(s) are located in GCS, ex: gs://mybucket/somepath/*.csv
 * containsHeaders: Set to "true" if CSV file contains headers, or "false" otherwise.
-An error is thrown if all files do not follow the same header format.
+An error is thrown if all files read from `inputFileSpec` do not follow the same header format.
+If set to "false", a JSON schema or Javascript UDF will need to be supplied.
 Default: null
-* invalidOutputPath: Pattern of where to output failures, ex: gs://mybucket/errorpath
+* invalidOutputPath: Google Cloud Storage path where to write objects that could not be pushed to Splunk.
+Ex: gs://mybucket/somepath
 * token: Splunk Http Event Collector (HEC) authentication token.
 * url: Splunk Http Event Collector (HEC) url.
 This should be routable from the VPC in which the pipeline runs. e.g. https://splunk-hec-host:8088
 * batchCount: Batch size for sending multiple events to Splunk HEC.
 Default: 1 (no batching).